Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: System Model and Main Results

-\emph{\RV{By comparing the results from \cite{CSIR1} and \cite{fbl4}, we can see that the result in \cite{fbl4} is a generalization of \cite{CSIR1} for the real block fading channel.
-Given $T_d=1$, they are consistent.
-For more general cases, e.g., $T_d>1$ in SISO systems or MIMO systems with real block fading channel, the result in \cite{fbl4} provides further insights.}}
+\emph{A comparison between the results of \cite{CSIR1} and \cite{fbl4} reveals that the findings in \cite{fbl4} serve as a generalization of \cite{CSIR1} for the real block fading channel.
+When $T_d=1$, the results align with each other.
+However, for more general cases, such as $T_d>1$ in SISO systems or MIMO systems with real block fading channel, \cite{fbl4} offers additional insights.}